Recursive Flora

 Rough ideas for metaphor data visualization

-I decided to use petal length as emotional intensity
+Decision: petal length as emotional intensity

 Why?
 This design makes it easy to see the magnitude of emotions and compare them across flowers.
 The tradeoff is that some flowers may appear visually uneven, but clarity and interpretability were prioritized over aesthetic symmetry.